NoxxieNl/ptv-laravel/docs/UniqueIdGeneration.md

 Because how this packages registers the class within the container you can only resolve the concrete class of `UniqueIdGeneration` once.
 When you do another call to the service contrainer and retry to resolve the `UniqueIdGeneration` the container will return the first initiated version.
 Hence we use the `singleton` pattern here.

+We do this because on the first resolving the `__construct` function is called where a database call is done to the PTV transfer database to fetch all existing references.
+And when you create allot of orders you do not want that the same query is executed for each new `order` instance.

-After you resolved it from the container you can either generate a new ID, manually add a new ID to the `already used ID's stack` or delete an existing ID from the `already used ID's stack`.
+After you resolved it from the container you can either generate a new ID, manually add a new ID to the `already used ID's stack` or delete an existing ID from the same stack.

 To generate an ID you can simply use:
 ````php